teltek/Galicaster-doc/GalicasterConfiguration.md

 Default value: `/tmp` (in Ubuntu distros)

 ### Recorder
-Allow to modify the behaviour of the recorder:
+Allows to modify the behaviour of the recorder:
 * autorecover: If active the recorder reloads automatically after an error in the profile.
-* pausetype: Select if pause the pipeline or only pause the recording.
+* pausetype: Selects if the pause event will pause the full pipeline or only its recording.
+Pausing only the recording will cause the preview to still show the tracks output.

 ```ini
 [recorder]
 autorecover = False
 pausetype = recording
 ```
 autorecover: (True | **False**)
 pausetype: (recording | **pipeline**)

 ### Help